-The Group Chief Internal Auditor confirms to the Group Audit Committee and the Company Board, at least annually, the organisational independence of Internal Audit activity.
+The Group Chief Internal Auditor confirms to the Group and Company Audit Committees, at least annually, the organisational independence of Internal Audit activity.

 B.6 ACTUARIAL FUNCTION

 The PRA has specified that firms should appoint a Chief Actuary who should fulfil the role of Head of Actuarial Function (a role that is not required by the Directive) and hold the Chief Actuary role as set out under PRA's senior insurance managers regime.